emecercelik/ssl-3d-detection/mmdetection3d/README.md

 For the model can be successfully used, please according to the followed steps.
 1. Install the official [mmdetetcion3d](https://github.com/open-mmlab/mmdetection3d/blob/master/docs/en/getting_started.md)
 2. We use KITTI and nuScenes datasets for our training.
-Please arrange the dataset structure and pre-precess following [data_preparation.md](https://github.com/open-mmlab/mmdetection3d/blob/v1.0.0.dev0/docs/en/data_preparation.md)
+Please arrange the dataset structure and pre-precess data following [data_preparation.md](https://github.com/open-mmlab/mmdetection3d/blob/v1.0.0.dev0/docs/en/data_preparation.md)
 3. Install `kaolin` in mmdetection3d folder
 ```
 cd mmdetection3d